-- 1. The three-day rule. - a.
-The "three-day rule" requires that an employee be incapacitated from earning full wages for a period of three days before any benefits are available.
+- 1. The three day rule. - a.
+The "three day rule" requires that an employee be incapacitated from earning full wages for a period of three days before any benefits are available.
 19 Del.
 C. § 2321. - b.
 Exceptions to this rule are for permanent impairment to hearing or vision, amputations and hospitalization. - c.
-Three days need not be missed at the time of the accident but can occur at any time during the limitations period. - d.
+Three days need not be missed at the time of the accident but can occur at any time during the limitations period.
+In order to recover benefits for a permanent injury the disability need not be actual missed time, but could have been work restrictions resulting in modified job duties. - d.
 If 7 days are missed, then all compensation is paid from day one.